Temasya LRT station

-The Temasya LRT station is a light rapid transit (LRT) station under planning that will serve the suburbs of Temasya and Glenmarie in Selangor, Malaysia.
+The Temasya LRT station is a light rapid transit (LRT) station under construction that will serve the suburbs of Temasya and Glenmarie in Selangor, Malaysia.
 It serves as one of the stations on the Shah Alam Line.
 The station is located at Persiaran Kerjaya, Glenmarie near a junctions of Jalan Pengaturcaraan.

+The station was under provisional status due to budgetary cuts made during the change of the Malaysian government in 2018.
+However, on 13 October 2023, during the Budget 2024 presentation, Finance Minister Dato' Seri Anwar Ibrahim announced the reintegration of the five stations that were previously under provisional status including the Temasya LRT station to be built alongside the rest of the Shah Alam Line.

 Surrounding Developments

 Major landmarks and developments in the vicinity of this Station: